Living in the Azores

-The Azores, the westernmost portion of the European Union, lie five hours’ flight away from the US East Coast – as near to Boston as to Brussels, and quintessentially Atlantic.
+The Azores, the westernmost portion of the European Union, lies five hours’ flight away from the US East Coast – as near to Boston as to Brussels, and quintessentially Atlantic.

 The nine inhabited islands sprouted as tips of volcanoes in relatively recent times.
 They are geological babies, with black and porous rocks, high cliffs, and irregular shapes

-São Miguel’s colors are the deep green of the rolling pastures climbing almost to the top of the mountains; the deep blue of the ocean, which stretches for thousand of miles in each direction; the deep red of the iron-rich earth; and the deep black of the lava rocks.
+São Miguel’s colours are the deep green of the rolling pastures climbing almost to the top of the mountains; the deep blue of the ocean, which stretches for thousands of miles in each direction; the deep red of the iron-rich earth; and the deep black of the lava rocks.

 Azoreans proudly tell the story of how Christopher Columbus was “nearly arrested” here in 1492, on his way to what would become the Americas.
 As his ships stopped at the island of Santa Maria to stock on fresh food, the crewmen he had sent ashore got into some disagreement with the locals, who demanded that the captain of the ship come to the island to explain himself.

 In the end, all was solved more or less amicably and the three caravels went on their fateful way.

 Over the centuries, anything “transatlantic” stopped over in the Azores: galleons laden with gold, pirate ships, telegraph connections, cruise liners, and seaplanes.
 They are after all the only reasonable speck of land positioned more or less halfway between Europe and the Americas.

 Nowadays only a few yachts need to stop over and the Azores have reverted to their status as a largely agricultural backwater of Portugal, which is just beginning to attract tourism.